-IFAL is headed by its parent company IHP, the ultimate controlling party of IFAL and the IHP Group.
+IFAL is owned by IHP, the ultimate controlling party of IFAL and the IHP Group.

 A full list of IHP subsidiaries can be found in Appendix 1 and the full IHP Group structure can be found on IntegraFin's website at www.integrafin.co.uk/our-group.